What is Adult Scoliosis and How you get it?

 The Adult Degenerative Scoliotic Spine

 This kind of scoliosis is also called “De Novo Scoliosis” (or new scoliosis).
 Adult degenerative scoliosis occurs in adults that did not have scoliosis in adolescence.
-In adult degenerative scoliosis, the condition is the result of degenerative changes that lead to a “side-bending” of the spine.
-The most common cause of adult degenerative scoliosis is the wedging or collapsing of the spinal discs or spinal bones.
+In adult degenerative scoliosis, the condition results from degenerative changes that lead to a “side-bending” of the spine.
+The most common cause of adult degenerative scoliosis is the wedging or collapsing spinal discs or spinal bones.

-The most common site of involvement in an adult degenerative scoliosis is the lower back (lumbar spine) or the thoracic regions (upper and mid back).
+The most common site of adult degenerative scoliosis is the lower back (lumbar spine) or the thoracic regions (upper and mid-back).
 Osteoporosis (loss of bone mass) and arthritis are common contributors.
-Symptoms of adult degenerative scoliosis are similar to that of the typical adult scoliosis (the form of adult scoliosis the progress from adolescence).
+Symptoms of adult degenerative scoliosis are similar to that of typical adult scoliosis (the form of adult scoliosis the progresses from adolescence).
 However, the severity of symptoms is often more intense and even crippling.

 Our Treatment Options for Adults with Scoliotic Spines

-We here at Chiropractic Specialty Center, offer a broad range of treatments and therapies for adult idiopathic scoliosis as well as the adult degenerative scoliosis.
-However, there is no such thing as a “miracle supplement or pill,” “magical brace” or “silver bullet.”
-Scoliosis is a type of mechanical disorder that responds to care that targets the mechanical abnormalities in the spine or weight-bearing joints (pelvis, hips, knees, ankles, and feet).
-Our collaborative method for treating sports, joint, spine and scoliosis are second to none in Malaysia.
+We here at Chiropractic Specialty Center® offer a broad range of treatments and therapies for adult idiopathic scoliosis as well as adult degenerative scoliosis.
+However, there is no such thing as a “miracle supplement or pill,” “magical brace,” or “silver bullet.”
+Scoliosis is a type of mechanical disorder that responds to care that targets the spine or weight-bearing joints (pelvis, hips, knees, ankles, and feet).
+CSC’s collaborative method for treating sports, joint, spine, and scoliosis are second to none in Malaysia.
 We have proven methods of spine care that others do not have.
-We provide highly effective, gentle, and safe care for numerous conditions that affect the human frame, which includes scoliosis.
+We provide highly effective, gentle, and safe care for numerous conditions that affect the human frame, including scoliosis.

 Opt for our Non-Operative Treatment for Adults